isomorphic-software/smartclient-docs/classes/StartProcessTask.md

 ## Attr: StartProcessTask.process

 ### Description
 The [Process](Process.md#class-process) to be run by this task.
-Input state is created from [inputFieldList](Task.md#attr-taskinputfieldlist) and the container process state is updated from the inner process state using [outputFieldList](Task.md#attr-taskoutputfieldlist).
+Input state is created from [inputFieldList](Task.md#attr-taskinputfieldlist) and container process state is updated from the inner process state using [outputFieldList](Task.md#attr-taskoutputfieldlist).

 This property can be an instance of the target process or an ID.
-For an ID, the process will be looked up in your screen if this task is part of one and, otherwise, it will be looked up globally via [getCurrentProcess()](ProcessElement.md#method-processelementgetcurrentprocess).
+For an ID, the process will be looked up in your screen if this task is part of one and, otherwise, it will be looked up globally via [Process.getProcess](Process.md#classmethod-processgetprocess).

 **Flags**: IRW